 - Maui Humane Society is temporarily closed to the public and is suspending low-priority functions until further notice.

-- Hui Noʻeau Visual Arts Center, closed from March 16-22.
+- Hui Noʻeau Visual Arts Center, closed from until further notice.

 - Maui Arts & Cultural Center, Art Maui Exhibit, originally scheduled March 8-April 3.

 - ProArts Playhouse, all performances, postponed.

 - Baldwin Home Museum, closed until further notice.

 - Wo Hing Museum and Cookhouse, closed until further notice.

 - Hale Paʻi Printing Museum, closed until further notice.

 - Native Hawaiian Chamber of Commerce, all gatherings suspended until further notice.

 - Maui Marine Sanctuary, closed until further notice.